caraml-dev/turing/README.md

 go run turing/cmd/main.go -config=config-dev.yaml
 ```

 We will create a new router with name `router1`.
-This router specifies a route that will reverse
+This router specifies [httpbin](http://httpbin.org/) as
-proxy a request to [httpbin](http://httpbin.org/).
+the router endpoint with no enricher and ensembler.
 Run the following in a new terminal
-to send a create router request.
+to create a new router.
 ```bash
 curl --request POST 'localhost:8080/v1/projects/1/routers' \
 --header 'Content-Type: application/json' \